Aklakan/libnss-json/README.md

 The exercise of this project is to provide a simple extension point for connecting handlers written in arbitrary languages to the NSS.
 This project does that by simply delegating all NSS requests as *JSON documents* to a single *function* which is expected to reply with an appropriate *JSON* document repsonse.

-In short: Its JSON in / Json out!
+In short: Its JSON in / JSON out!

 The module ships with an implementation of that function which delegates to an *executable* - `/etc/nss-json`: The json request is passed an the only argument, and the output to STDOUT is parsed as JSON again.
 The process exit code is mapped to the NSS error codes.